what does swiss hosting mean?

 - CLOUD Act: This US law has been in place since 2018.
 It allows US authorities to access data stored by US-based companies.
 The company’s presence in a foreign jurisdiction is irrelevant.

 - Schrems II: For a long time, the Privacy Shield agreement was what enabled data to be exported from the EU to the United States in line with EU standards.
 The ECJ declared Privacy Shield invalid as of July 2020 as a result of its ruling on Schrems II.
 The court considered it proven that US-based companies could not resist any desire by their domestic government authorities to access the data they store, meaning that the data is therefore not secure.
 In other words: A legal fiction was hereby dismantled.
 The Swiss Federal Data Protection and Information Commissioner (FDPIC) concurred with this ruling shortly thereafter.
 As a result, the parallel agreement applicable in Switzerland also collapsed.
-The Swiss FDPIC takes an explicit position on this in its “Guide to checking the admissibility of direct or indirect data transfers to foreign countries” (document).
+The Swiss FDPIC takes an explicit position on this in its “Guide to checking the admissibility of direct or indirect data transfers to foreign countries” (document not available in English).

 - The case of Crypto AG: This Swiss company supplies cryptographic devices to third-party governments and was secretly owned by the CIA and its German equivalent, the BND.